JavaFXpert/quantum-music-playground/README.md

-You may be wondering why the bass drum, and not the other instruments, are played as a result of this quantum circuit.
+You may be wondering why the bass drum, and not the other percussion instruments, are played as a result of this quantum circuit.
 The short answer is that the Quantum Music Playground chooses instruments and pitches based upon the phase angles mentioned earlier.
 The next section contains a more complete and satisfying explanation.

 ## Choosing instruments and pitches